 Plex's Live TV and DVR feature is a relatively simple and straightforward way to watch and record live network TV anywhere in your home (or from anywhere in the world, if you're willing to run a 24/7 media server).

-Setting up the feature isn't as foolproof as I would have liked, but it's nothing that some simple step-by-step instructions can't solve.
+Setting up the feature isn't as foolproof as I would have liked (my Plex Live TV review explains more, as does my story on how to use Plex), but it's nothing that some simple step-by-step instructions can't solve.

 To start, you'll need quite a few different components:

 - A Plex subscription (opens in new tab) ($4.99 per month, $39.99 per year or $119.99 for life)

 - An TV antenna

 - A DVR tuner (Plex has a list of supported devices (opens in new tab), though others may work, too)